Hollywood Shuffle: Plot

 Bobby Taylor is a young black man aspiring to become an actor.
 His younger brother Stevie watches him prepare to audition for a part in Jivetime Jimmy's Revenge, a movie about street gangs which is so full of stereotypes that the light-skinned black actors who audition are cast as Latino gang members and have to speak with cartoonish Spanish accents.
 Bobby's grandmother overhears the "jive talk" of Bobby's lines and expresses disapproval.
 His mother is more supportive, but Bobby's grandmother says that if he desires a respectable job, there is honest work at the post office.
 Bobby assures his mother that if he lands the part, their lives will change for the better.

-After the audition, Bobby talks to Mr. Jones, who questions Bobby's dedication to his job at Jones's restaurant, Winky Dinky Dog, because Bobby frequently misses work so he can attend auditions and casting calls.
+After the audition, Mr. Jones questions Bobby's dedication to his job at Jones's restaurant, Winky Dinky Dog, because Bobby frequently misses work so he can attend auditions and casting calls.
 A limousine arrives, and its passenger is B. B. Sanders, a famous actor who plays a stereotypical black comedy character, Batty Boy, in the popular television sitcom There's a Bat in My House.
 Ecstatic to meet a potential role model, Bobby asks Sanders how to determine if a role is worth taking.
 Sanders says if Bobby's character does not die, then "it's a good script."
 He tells Bobby that acting is not about art, but making money through sequels, merchandising, etc.

 Bobby's agent calls to say his audition went well, and he got a callback, but the producers want an "Eddie Murphy-type".
 That night, he has a nightmare in which the director, writer, and casting director hound him to become Eddie Murphy.
 Waiting in line with a group of Eddie Murphy clones, Bobby also starts turning into Eddie Murphy, then wakes up in shock.